-ADVANCED PLACEMENT ENGLISH LITERATURE & COMPOSITION Year 5 credits GRADE 12
+ADVANCED PLACEMENT ENGLISH LITERATURE & COMPOSITION

 Prerequisite: Successful completion of 75% or better in AP Language & Composition Jr. Summer reading assignments are required.

 Students who achieve an A or B average in this course will have the opportunity to earn 3 college credits from Camden County College.